yunmokoo/Chatbot_QLoRa/README.md

 ### 10/2
 During the change in dtype for computing, GPU would run into memory problem.
 Clear solution is yet to be found.

+### 10/4
+Changed the model to 'stabilityai/stablelm-3b-4e1t' to reduce the memory requirement.
+Was able to proceed further into QLoRA inference notebook, but still ran into memory issue later on.